-In the Comprehensive Insurance attached to your letter, it states that the said policy shall cover "Motor Vehicle".
+In the Comprehensive Insurance, it states that the said policy shall cover a "Motor Vehicle".
 Motor Vehicle under the Definitions Clause of the Comprehensive Insurance provides:

 "MOTOR VEHICLE is any vehicle as defined in Section Three, paragraph (a) of Republic Act - Numbered Four Thousand One Hundred Thirty Six, otherwise known as the "Land Transportation and Traffic Code."
-13
+11